-Judging panels, comprised of local civic and environmental leaders, will select one finalist from each of the following areas: Fairfax County/Fredericksburg, Hampton Roads and Roanoke.
-The three finalists will then compete to be named Virginia's 2016 Cox Conserves Hero.
+Local judging panels, comprised of civic and environmental leaders, will select one finalist from each of the following areas: Fairfax County/Fredericksburg, Hampton Roads, and Roanoke.
+The three finalists will then compete for Virginia's 2017 Cox Conserves Hero award.
 The winner, chosen through an online public vote, will receive $10,000 to donate to his or her selected nonprofit beneficiary.
 The two finalists each will receive $5,000 for their nonprofits of choice.

 Virginia's Cox Conserves Heroes Timeline: